-By default, automation actions operate on tables within the workflow’s own base.
+By default, automation actions operate on tables within the workflowâs own base.
 Cross-Base Access removes that boundary, letting you read from and write to tables in any base you have access to.
 This is essential for workflows that span multiple departments, projects, or datasets.
+For example, a Sales base automation can create a fulfillment record in a separate Operations base, or a reporting workflow can pull data from multiple project bases into a single summary.Documentation Index

 Supported actions